We build community through plumbing.

 Decision Making

 We have a combination of role decision making and voting on things.
-For example, Cristobal can decide what tools they bring with them to a call and Emma gets to decide which website builder we use.
+For example, Cristobal can decide what tools they bring with them to a call and Emma got to decide which website builder we use.
 Some decisions are routine and can just be made by the person in that role.
 Other decisions impact everyone at People’s Plumbing and are made by all of us.

-Right now it’s just Cristobal and Emma, but as we expand our team, all workers will have some decision making ability based on their role and be able to vote on some issues.
+As we expand our team, all workers will have some decision making ability based on their role and be able to vote on some issues.
 All worker-owners will have equal voting rights.

 Hours